KonradZych/phenotypes2genotypes/README.md

     > population <- read.population(founders_groups=c(0,0,1,1))
 ```

-In the help file of this function there is a description of expected file format.
-For further
+In the help file of this function there is a description of the expected file formats.
+For more information see the manual.
-information see manual (to be finished).

 TODO
 ----